Who really owns the customer journey in your organization?

 From project to vacuum

-This becomes especially clear when the customer journey is treated as a project with a start and an end – rather than as an operating model.
+This becomes especially clear when the customer journey is treated as a project with a beginning and an end, rather than as an operating model.

 Project logic